 Throughout these factors, the general theme is that the more protection the restriction provides to the company and the remaining owners, the more reasonable the restriction will appear to be.
 While the fairness of the restriction, such as determination of price or the length of time the restriction is effective, are considered, the factors mainly focus on the benefit the restriction provides to the company compared to the severity of the limits it places on an owner’s right to sell his or her ownership interest.
 The greater the protection achieved by the restriction, the more likely a highly restrictive provision will be enforced.

 As the circumstances surrounding a transfer restriction will weigh heavily in determining whether it’s reasonable, there is no bright line rule to gauge the enforceability of an unusual transfer restriction.
 However, the factors identified in Fayard and the North Dakota Supreme Court’s balancing of the protection afforded by the restriction against its severity provide guidance in anticipating whether it will be enforced.
 When drafting buy-sell agreements and including transfer restrictions beyond a simple right of first refusal, the specific protection provided by the restriction should be identified and the above seven factors should be considered to evaluate whether the provision is too restrictive or whether it could be made more restrictive to provide greater protection to the remaining owners and the company.

 Needless to say, a buy-sell agreement can not only be complicated, but if properly written, an extremely valuable document for business owners.
-If you feel your company could benefit from a buy-sell agreement, contact Steve Welle, an experienced business attorney at O’Keeffe O’Brien Lyson Foss in Fargo.
+If you feel your company could benefit from a buy-sell agreement, contact Steve Welle, an experienced business attorney at O’Keeffe O’Brien Lyson Attorneys in Fargo.
 Steve can be reached at 701-235-8000 or toll free at 877-235-8002.